meghakprasad/Restaurant_Management_System_Using_File_Structures/README.md

 •	Provide operations like menu planning, table management and inventory tracking.
 •	Provide easy billing process.

 NOTE: To run the project download python and flask.
+Refer the report for other details